What is Sit N Go Poker?

 We all play poker to make money, but unless you are playing many tables or playing decent stakes.
 It’s questionable how much money you can make.
 If you are ambitious and want to earn lots of money, SNGs may not be for you as you need a lot of volume to see tangible earnings.

 You’ll see Sit N Gos develop into short stack poker mode quite quickly.
-That’s great if you are happy to play short stack poker, but if you are looking to develop as a poker player and learn to play post flop poker well than Sit N Go poker isn’t your bag.
+That’s great if you are happy to play short stack poker.
+But if you are looking to develop as a poker player and master post flop poker than Sit N Go poker isn’t for you.
+The strategy is mostly around push/fold and very little technical post flop poker is required.

 This may be a contentious “con” but I find sit n go poker quite boring.
 The predefined nature, the same opponents, the same pay-outs.
 Where cash games and tournaments are dynamic and engaging, sit n go poker is more rigid and predictable.